rustymagnet3000/lldb_debugger/README.md

 >>> ptr.GetNumChildren()
 1
 ```

-Were you expecting it to have 4 children?
-Lldb doesn't even know it is a pointer to a single integer or array of integers.
+Were you expecting it to have 4 children?  **lldb doesn't even know it is a pointer to a single integer or array of integers**.
 At this point you are stuck, unless you help lldb.
 ```

 >>> options = lldb.SBExpressionOptions()

 // help lldb by casting to int *